apache/airflow/BREEZE.rst

                  linux/amd64

+  -d, --debian DEBIAN_VERSION
+          Debian version used for the image.
+This is always name of the debian distribution version.

+          One of:

+                 buster bullseye

   -v, --verbose
           Show verbose information about executed docker, kind, kubectl, helm commands.
 Useful for debugging - when you run breeze with --verbose flags you will be able to see the commands